 - Fifth disease: Also called "slapped cheek syndrome," Fifth disease causes a rash on the cheeks and may be accompanied by a low-grade fever.

 - Pink eye: Pink eye causes the whites of the eyes to become pink or red, often with watery, green or white discharge.
 The infected eye may be itchy or painful.

-"These illnesses can cause a lot of discomfort,” says Dr. Cummings.
+"These illnesses can cause a lot of discomfort,” says Dr. Eisenhuth.
 “Some can be treated at home with over-the-counter treatments, while some require prescriptions.”

 If you recognize any of these symptoms, call your pediatrician.

-While it’s always a good idea to keep your child home from school if they aren’t feeling well, it’s especially important now.
-If your child is sick, keeping them home not only allows them to recover, but it also keeps them from spreading germs to others.
+You and your child followed the hints — but they still catch something.
+While it’s always a good idea to keep your child home from school if they aren’t feeling well, it’s especially important as COVID-19 (and its variants) are still spreading.
+If your child is sick, keeping them home not only allows them to recover, but also keeps them from spreading germs to others.

 As a general rule of thumb, keep them home if they:

 - Run a fever

 - Have frequent bouts of diarrhea (more than 3 loose stools in 24 hours)

 - Complain of joint pain or muscle aches